MORDI-David-OCC2/Hardware-and-Virtualisation-24-25/README.md

 ## Documentation

-Le code est commenté.
-Pour générer la documentation au format HTML, il faut exécuter la commande `cargo doc` depuis le dossier racine du répertoire Git.
+The code is commented.
+To generate documentation in HTML format, run the `cargo doc` command from the root folder of the Git directory.

-Elle peut ensuite être trouvé dans le dossier `./target/avr-atmega328p/doc/tp1/index.html` (selon la target spécifiée).
+It can then be found in the `./target/avr-atmega328p/doc/tp1/index.html` folder (depending on the target specified).

 ## Conventions

-Par soucis de simplicité, nous désignons (sauf mention contraire) par USART à la fois USART et UART.
+For the sake of simplicity, we use the term USART to mean both USART and UART (unless otherwise stated).

 ## Organisation

-Le package contient une crate qui fournit un hal pour l’Atmega328P.
+The package contains a crate that provides a hal for the Atmega328P.

-L’organisation est la suivante :
+The organization is as follows:

- - `.cargo/config.toml`, `Cargo.toml` et `rust-toolchain.toml` : contient la configuration automatique pour compiler et lancer le programme (choix de la toolchain, manière de lancer le programme, target, `core`…). **Pour changer la target par défaut**, il faut se rendre dans `.cargo/config.toml` and commenter / décommenter la ligne correspondante dans `[build]`.
+ - `.cargo/config.toml`, `Cargo.toml` and `rust-toolchain.toml`: contains the automatic configuration for compiling and launching the program (choice of toolchain, how to launch the program, target, `core`...). **To change the default target**, go to `.cargo/config.toml` and comment/uncomment the corresponding line in `[build]`.
- - `.devcontainer`: contient la configuration permettant à l’IDE, par exemple VS Code, d’ouvrir le projet dans une machine virtuelle, permettant d’utiliser une configuration identique définie par le projet, avec les bons logiciels installés, les bonnes extensions, et la possibilité d’exécuter les commandes dans l’environnement virtuel.
+ - `.devcontainer`: contains the configuration enabling the IDE, e.g. VS Code, to open the project in a virtual machine, allowing the use of an identical configuration defined by the project, with the right software installed, the right extensions, and the ability to execute commands in the virtual environment.
- - `.vscode`: contient la configuration recommandée pour VS Code pour le projet.
+ - `.vscode`: contains the recommended VS Code configuration for the project.
- - `examples/` : montre un exemple de l’utilisation d’USART, de SPI, d’I2C, de GPIO, avec notre bibliothèque.
+ - `examples/`: shows an example of the use of USART, SPI, I2C, GPIO, with our library.
- - `images/`: images pour le README.
+ - images/`: images for README.
  - `renode/`: platform descriptions and scripts for testing for the STM32F1 with Renode
  - `resources`: datasheets, referenc manuals
- - `src` : contient notre HAL sous forme de Crate library.
+ - `src`: contains our HAL as a Crate library.
- - `avr-atmega328p.json` : contient la configuration personnalisée que nous utilisons pour l’Atmega328P.
+ - `avr-atmega328p.json`: contains the custom configuration we use for the Atmega328P.
  - `Dockerfile`, `docker-compose.yml`: used for building the Dev Container
- - `memory.x`: used by the linker for compiling for the STM32F1
+ - memory.x`: used by the linker for compiling for the STM32F1

 ## Corrections